spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 indicates, a context for the Kafa producer.
 It contains one ore more producer configurations.
 Each producer configuration is ultimately gets translated into a Kafka native producer.
 Each producer configuration is per topic based right now.
-If you go by the above example, there are two producers generated from this configuration - one for topic named test1 and other for test2.
+If you go by the above example, there are two producers generated from this configuration - one for topic named test1 and another for test2.
 Each producer can take the following:

     broker-list            list of comma separated brokers that this producer connects to topic                  topic name